Address Advisory

 Memorial Bench Donation Program

 Memorialize a bench within your community!
-This is a great way to support your local recreational system while memorializing or honoring a loved one.
-These can be used to mark important occasions including graduations, weddings, anniversaries, births or the passing of a friend or family member.
+This is a great way to support your local recreational system while honoring or remembering a loved one.
+Benches may also commemorate special occasions such as graduations, weddings, anniversaries, births, or the passing of a friend or family member.

 COVID-19 Information